celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

 We need this functionality in order for block producers to

-- Pick a square size / Fill the data square efficiently
+- Pick a square size / fill the data square efficiently
 - Malleate user transactions
 - Separate rollup block data from the stateful portion of the transaction
 - Use the appropriate signature for the selected block size